Common Ways to Test for Drugs and Alcohol

 The Work Health and Safety Act of 2011 requires employers and ‘Persons Conducting A Business Or Undertaking’ (PCBU) to implement and manage workplace safety.

-Employers can use drug and alcohol tests to manage workplace health and safety risks.
+Employers can use drugs and alcohol tests to manage workplace health and safety risks.
 These exams could be random, voluntary, ‘for cause’ testing, or any other form of testing.

 However, it is important to be aware of Australian drug and alcohol testing guidelines before undertaking any drug test.
 When conducting employee testing, companies should be aware of the many testing choices as well as their rights and restrictions.

 Drug abuse, also known as substance abuse, is described as the repeated and dangerous use of chemical substances that results in an inability to control the usage.
 Simply put, it is the use of alcohol, prescription drugs, or illegal narcotics to affect one’s mood.
 Australia Drug Testing offers drug test kits for regular, impromptu screenings.

 While drugs and alcohol misuse affects many parts of society, it can be especially harmful in the workplace.
 Employees may lower production, resulting in a drop in revenue.